What Happens During A Typical DUI Arrest In California?

 The first thing that a person should do once they are released from jail is call an attorney.
 An attorney can walk them through the whole system and let them know what’s going on.
 The attorney will usually call the DMV for the person and set up the hearing.
 If a hearing is not scheduled, then the license will automatically be suspended after 30 days.
 If a hearing is scheduled, then the license will not get suspended unless they lose the hearing.
 If they talk to the attorney, there may be other proactive activities that can help with the resolution of their case.
 It will also provide them with some peace of mind to know that they have a competent attorney working on the case for them.

-For more information on Aftermath Of A DUI Arrest, an initial consultation is your best next step.
+For more information on Aftermath Of A DUI Arrest, a free initial consultation is your best next step.
 Get the information and legal answers you’re seeking by calling (925) 308-6444 today.

 Call Now For A Free Consultation